eProtein Quantification Kit Protocol

 | Total per Well | 12 µL | 12 µL | 12 µL | 12 µL |

-- Prepare a fresh set of standards for each quantification.
+- Prepare a fresh set of standards for each quantification experiment.

 - When performing serial dilution of the Universal Controls, pipette up and down 5 times to mix the reagents.